A note on traces of set families: Introduction

 \begin{theorem} Let $k$ and $l'$ be positive integers with $l'<k$.
 Then if $\cF \subseteq 2^{[n]}$ is an $(n-l')$-trace $k$-Sperner family, then $|\cF| \le (k-l'+o(1))\binom{n}{\lfloor n/2\rfloor}$. \end{theorem}

-The rest of the paper is organized as follows: in \sref{lanp}, we briefly summarize the problem of forbidden subposets in set families (for recent survey-like papers see \cite{K1,K2}) and state a result of Bukh \cite{B} that will be used in the proof of \tref{main}.
+The rest of the paper is organized as follows: in \sref{lanp}, we briefly summarize the problem of forbidden subposets in set families (for recent survey-like papers see \cite{K1,K2} and for the most recent results see \cite{GLL}) and state a result of Bukh \cite{B} that will be used in the proof of \tref{main}.
 In \sref{proof}, we obtain a result about $f(n,l',n-l')$ and another one about the connection of $f(n,l',n-l')$ and $f(n,k,n-l')$.
 These two results will immediately imply \tref{main}. \sref{rem} contains some concluding remarks and open problems.